二叉树的递归-层序遍历

 You can open this visualization panel and click on the line of code console.log(cur.val);

-Pros and Cons of This Approach
+Advantages and Disadvantages of This Approach

-Method Two
+Approach Two

 With a slight modification to the above solution, we get the following approach: